Cesky Krumlov Wine

 Address: Domoradická 299, 381 01 Český Krumlov

 Vinotéka Predikátní vína is outside the old-town core in the Domoradice area.
-It is listed for its own wine production along with Moravian and foreign wines, so it is more relevant for a targeted retail stop than a casual old-town walk.
+It works best as a targeted retail stop rather than a casual stop on an old-town walk.

 Wineries Near Cesky Krumlov